JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/03_Lab3/index.md

 Now that we have our data selected and prepared for analysis, it’s time to review the data to answer our prescribed business-level questions.

-Let's answer the first question - *How many deposits were made in the last two hours?*
+Let's answer the first question: **How many deposits were made in the last two hours?**

 To achieve this we need to filter the data for the deposit action and count the number of entries for the last two hours